 - Shipment of CAT6090 1,000-tonne mining shovels from site with no road access

 - EX1200 excavator shipping and pre-shipment inspection, East Kalimantan to Adelaide

 Container shipping is generally the most cost-effective and easiest way to ship any products that will fit within shipping container specifications.

-One of the services provided by Freightplus is dismantling machinery for packing into shipping containers.
+One of the freight forwarding services provided by Freightplus is dismantling machinery for packing into shipping containers.